Beyond the Basics

 today() | The current date (without time). | due_date = "today()" |

-count(field_key) | Counts the number of items in a multi-value field (e.g., a Multiple Objects Picker ). | count(sub_tasks) > 10 |
+count(field_key) | Counts the number of items in a multi-value field (e.g., a Multiple Objects Picker). | count(sub_tasks) > 10 |

 Querying History

-As covered in our guide to Leveraging Workflow Data, you can use special operators to query the history of an🧊 Object
+As covered in our guide to Leveraging Workflow Data, you can use special operators to query the history of an🧊 Object’s status changes.
+This is a powerful feature for process analysis.

 - Example:

-- Use Case: This is essential for building
+status changed from "IN_REVIEW" to "APPROVED" - Use Case: This is essential for building

-that have ever passed through a critical review stage.
+Dashboardsthat measure process efficiency orSaved Filtersthat find🧊 Objectsthat have ever passed through a critical review stage.

 Putting It All Together: A Complex Example